Free Online Tutoring With No Credit Card — What Actually Exists in 2026

 Before paying for any platform, check these often-overlooked free resources:

-School-sponsored tutoring: Many school districts provide free access to tutoring platforms (Tutor.com is commonly offered).
-Check your student's school portal or ask a school counselor.
+- School-sponsored tutoring: Many school districts provide free access to platforms like Tutor.com.
+Check your student's school portal or ask a counselor.

-Public library programs: Many US public library systems offer free access to educational platforms with a library card.
-Brainfuse, Tutor.com through library programs, and others.
+- Public library programs: Many US public library systems offer free access to educational platforms (like Brainfuse) with a standard library card.
 Check your local library's digital resources page.

-University writing and tutoring centers: If you're a college student, your university almost certainly offers free tutoring through academic support centers.
-Underutilized and often excellent.
+- University academic centers: If you are looking for free college tutoring, your university almost certainly offers peer tutoring through academic support centers.
+They are vastly underutilized and often excellent.

 For parents or students who need genuinely free AI tutoring without entering a credit card, there are two real options:

-UnlockGenius.io free plan — best choice if you want adaptive AI personalization, voice tutoring, and coverage beyond K-12.
-The free plan gives you a real experience of the platform with no financial commitment.
+- UnlockGenius.io free plan: The best choice if you want adaptive AI personalization, voice tutoring, and advanced coverage beyond basic K-12.

-Khan Academy — best choice for K-12 students who need structured curriculum content and free SAT practice.
-No AI personalization, but excellent content depth for core subjects.
+- Khan Academy: The best choice for K-12 students who need structured curriculum videos and free SAT practice tests.

-These two platforms complement each other well: Khan Academy for structured K-12 curriculum, CereBRO for personalized, adaptive tutoring and anything beyond K-12.
+These two platforms complement each other perfectly: Khan Academy provides the structured K-12 curriculum, while CereBRO steps in for personalized, adaptive tutoring when a student gets genuinely stuck.

 Create your free CereBRO account — no credit card, no expiry →